-The games in this tutorial may also be called ‘ice-breakers,’ but in theatre, the value of getting to know one’s fellow actors goes far beyond merely ‘breaking the ice.’
+The ensemble-building games in this tutorial may also be called ‘ice-breakers,’ but in theatre, the value of getting to know one’s fellow actors goes far beyond merely ‘breaking the ice.’
 In order for your students to feel comfortable taking risks, they must first trust one another and feel connected as a group.
 Here are over 70 drama activities designed to help your group develop an affinity for one another so that they may relax and begin to trust one another.

 Example of an ensemble-building game:

 This is a great ensemble-building game.
 Divide the class into pairs by having them pull numbers out of a hat, or finding the person closest to their own height (organically, in other words).
 Next, have students tell each other their name and a secret talent or interesting hobby they have.
 Then have the students introduce their partner and describe their secret talent to the rest of the class!

 Inside Drama Notebook, you will find a huge collection of well-organized lesson plans, scripts for kids, drama activities, 50 drama games on video and more!
 Join today and dramatically reduce your planning time while delivering fresh, innovative drama lessons to your students!

 If you are new to teaching drama, this site will be a Godsend!

 You will immediately feel confident about teaching drama like an expert.
 The site guides you step-by-step and provides you with materials that you can use right away with your students.

 If you have been teaching for years, Drama Notebook will inspire you with a fresh new approach and innovative ideas!